ecruz165/agentx-cli/docs/FEATURE-CHECKLIST.md

   - [x] Filename-only support (uses outputLocation)
 - [x] Auto-extension appending when not provided
 - [x] Console output still shown unless --quiet flag used
+- [x] Preview can be combined with file output

 ## ✅ Configuration